schuemie/IncidenRateBenchmark/README.md

 ## Outcome cohorts

-A set of 10 outcome cohorts have been predefined.
+A set of 44 outcome cohorts have been predefined.
 These outcomes can be **recurring**, meaning that the same person can experience the same outcome more than once.

 ## Target cohorts

-A set of 10 target cohorts have been defined.
+A set of 1 target cohort have been defined.
 These cohorts can be **recurring**, meaning that the same person can enter the same cohort more than once.

 ## Incidence rate computation